 - Clip the corners.

-- Turn right side out through the opening.
+- Turn Right side out through the opening.
 Push out the corners and points with a long, blunt end tool.
-A knitting needle or chopstick works well.
-You can also gently pull out the points from the right side with a straight pin.
-Finger press.
+A knitting Needle, chopstick or point turner works well.
+You can also gently pull out the points from the Right side with a straight pin.
+Finger Press.

 - Hand stitch the opening closed.